All posts

 RelayYesLimitedOnline business banking$0/mo

 Mercury.
-Mercury is the default online banking choice for non-resident LLC owners, but acceptance of Nigerian founders is selective.
-Mercury's compliance team reviews applications on a case-by-case basis, and founders from restricted jurisdictions face additional identity verification steps.
-Some Nigerian founders report successful account openings; others report rejection without detailed explanation.
-Having a fully formed LLC (articles of organization, EIN, operating agreement) and a clear business description improves the application.
+The default for non-resident LLC owners, but acceptance of Nigerian founders is hit-or-miss.
+Mercury's compliance team reviews case by case.
+Some Nigerian founders get approved; others get rejected with no explanation.
+Having your full paperwork ready (articles, EIN, operating agreement) and a clear business description helps.
 The Mercury vs Wise vs Relay comparison covers fees and structural differences.

 Mercury is a fintech platform, not a bank.
 Deposits are held at Choice Financial Group and Column N.A., both FDIC-insured member banks.
 Mercury provides the interface and account management; the partner banks hold the funds.

 Wise Business.
-More accessible for Nigerian founders than Mercury.
-Wise operates in Nigeria for personal transfers and extends that to business accounts.
-Wise Business provides US account details (ACH routing number and account number) — these function as a US bank account for receiving payments, though Wise is not a bank and funds are safeguarded, not FDIC-insured.
-Multi-currency support (NGN, USD, GBP, EUR) is particularly relevant for Nigerian founders who receive payments in multiple currencies.
+More accessible than Mercury for Nigerian founders.
+Wise already operates in Nigeria for personal transfers and extends that to business accounts.
+You get US account details (ACH routing number and account number) that function as a US bank account for receiving payments.
+Wise is not a bank -- funds are safeguarded, not FDIC-insured.
+The multi-currency support (NGN, USD, GBP, EUR) is a real advantage if you invoice in multiple currencies.

 Payoneer.
-The traditional route for Nigerian freelancers and service providers.
-Payoneer has operated in Nigeria for over a decade and has an established compliance pipeline for Nigerian users.
-Payoneer provides US, UK, and EU receiving account details.
-The trade-off: Payoneer's fee structure is higher than Mercury or Wise for business transactions, and some payment processors and clients view Payoneer as a freelancer tool rather than a business banking solution.
+The route Nigerian freelancers already know.
+Payoneer has operated in Nigeria for over a decade, so the compliance pipeline is well-established.
+You get US, UK, and EU receiving account details.
+The trade-off: higher fees than Mercury or Wise for business transactions, and some clients see Payoneer as a freelancer tool rather than a proper business bank.

 DocumentSource